Counterfactual Explanations on Robust Perceptual Geodesics: Acknowledgments

 \section{Acknowledgments}

 This research was partially supported by the Australian Research Council through an Industrial Transformation Training Centre for Information Resilience (IC200100022).
 Quan Nguyen is supported by a NHMRC Investigator Grant (GNT2008928).
+Maciej Trzaskowski is the Managing Director of Profenso; this work was conducted independently of Profenso.